-Clinical Associate Professor, NYU School of Professional Studies Preston Robert Tisch Center for Hospitality, Tourism, and Sports Management
+Academic Chair and Clinical Associate Professor, NYU School of Professional Studies Tisch Institute for Sports Management, Media, and Business

 During his early career, Wayne McDonnell worked as a financial analyst for Marsh & McLennan Companies, Inc., and for Madison Square Garden Company.
 Today, he is a clinical associate professor in the M.S. in Sports Business program where he teaches courses including Financial Management in Sports, Sports Management Accounting, Revenue Management in the Sports Industry, Management of Sports Operations, and Sports Finance and Economics.